ManimCommunity/manim-plugintemplate/README.md

 it provides build isolation and ensures users can reliably install your plugin without falling into dependency hell.
 You may use another build system (e.g. Flit, Setuptools, Pipenv, etc...) if you wish.

+# Plugin Website

+A gallery of current plugins can be found here: https://plugins.manim.community/

 ## Creating Plugins